kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

 ### Synced MeshService from Universal zone

 The following policy is automatically created on a global control plane and synced to all zones.
+It creates a hostname for each `MeshService` synced from another Universal zone.
+For example, `MeshService` of name `redis` from zone `west` would obtain `redis.svc.west.mesh.local`

 {% policy_yaml synced-universal-mesh-service %}
 ```yaml
 type: HostnameGenerator